shohagrana64/BlogPost/OpenShift/7. Openshift memcached/memcachedBlog.md

 ## Overview

-The databases that KubeDB support are MongoDB, Elasticsearch, MySQL, MariaDB, PostgreSQL and Redis.
+The databases that KubeDB support are MongoDB, Elasticsearch, MySQL, MariaDB, PostgreSQL, Memcached and Redis.
 You can find the guides to all the supported databases [here](https://kubedb.com/).
-In this tutorial we will deploy Redis database.
+In this tutorial we will deploy Memcached database.
 We will cover the following steps:

 1) Install KubeDB
 2) Deploy Database